Sort & Filter in Excel

 sort without filtering, right click menu, Put Selected Cell Color On Top

-Consider the following example – we’ve additionally sorted our table by “stars” column, from largest to smallest:
+Consider the following example, we’ve additionally sorted our table by “stars” column, from largest to smallest:

 sorting order

-Custom Sort or Sort window will offer all the available and some additional sorting options in one place.
-It can be activated both from the ribbon and from the right-click menu, as well from the filter drop-down menus.
+The Custom Sort or Sort window will offer all the available and some additional sorting options in one place.
+It can be activated both from the ribbon and from the right-click menu, as well as from the filter drop-down menus.

 In the following example, we will activate it by positioning ourselves in the D2 cell and selecting Sort button on the ribbon: